ANEXL/English-presentation/presentation_template.md

 1. Object of desire
 2. Added value from this presentation
-3. What is the scope of your presentation (how much are you loading on to the audience)?
-4. What was your inspiration?
-What were your initial ideas?
-Was there anything you tried but abandoned?
-5. What background information, theory or technical details do your audience need to know to be able to understand your show/game?
+3. Scope of the presentation
+4. Inspiration
+5. Background Info / Technical Details
-6. Code (Product)
+6. Code

   - Big picture

-  - Important code snippet
+  - Important code snippets

-  - Bug examples

-  - What did you already know (and from where do you know it) and what did you have to learn to complete the project?

-7. Code (process)
+7. Coding process

   - How did you code?
 Vibe?
 GitHub?

+  - What did you already know (and from where do you know it) and what did you have to learn to complete the project?

 8. The show/game.
 Demo and description
 9. Conclusion